bharrisau/simpleflatmapper.org/0201-property-mapping.md

 }
 {% endhighlight %}

-if name is null it will create a empty optional.
+if the name is null it will create an empty optional.

 # Injection
-The property mapping will look for a injection vector in the following order
+The property mapping will look for an injection vector in the following order

 ## Constructor/Factory method Injection
 ### Factory method
-Sfm looks for static method for which the return type is that same as the expected type.
+Sfm looks for a static method for which the returns type is that same as the expected type.

 {% highlight java %}
 class MyClass {